Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/events.md

 - June 23--24, 2025.
 Alternative Grading Institute, Charlottesville, VA

-If you have other events you would like shared on this list, please contact [Drew Lewis](mailto:drew.lewis@centerforgradingreform.org).
+If you have other events you would like shared on this list, please use [this form](https://forms.gle/JgKMSQZKcsU6ki957).